 Imagine if Mexico’s destiny is to maintain their national treasure in silver and drop out of the ‘gold-only club’ of international banks.
 Many Central Banks would undoubtedly be more than willing to trade their dying by the day fiat, for physical gold.

 The problem, of course, would be that fiat is unacceptable, and a physical swap is needed.
 Put Up or Shut Up, as the expression goes!
 Admittedly, this industrial commodity would be used to relieve the current hard physical demand for gold.

 THE MOST FUNDAMENTAL FACT THAT THIS WRITER HAS CONSISTENTLY STRESSED IS SIMPLY; ALL FIAT ‘MONEY’ FAILS.
 THE TRACK RECORD FOR UNSOUNCE MONEY IS PERFECT!

-To come back to the early symbolism, silver (the colour) means truth by some Biblical Scholars accounts.
-The silver metal, is very closely associated in the scriptures with the subject of redemption.
+To come back to the early symbolism, silver (the color) means truth in some Biblical Scholars' accounts.
+The silver metal is very closely associated in the scriptures with the subject of redemption.
 Trumpets are closely related to the topic of redemption in the gospel.
 In Hinduism, silver embodies spiritual enlightenment, eloquence, and encouragement.

 IT IS TIME TO RETHINK SILVER

 The financial definition of redemption is paying off a mortgage, bond, or note.
 Umm, and how would one pay off these items that are largely created out of nothing by a Babylonian system of Banking (fractional reserve lending)?

 From a natural law perspective, redemption can mean being saved from sin, error, or evil.
 At the risk of getting too close to the proverbial ”hot button” for almost everyone, let me ask with the current circumstances, isn’t it time to redeem the monetary system and perhaps ourselves?
 Is it time to rethink silver and what meaning it has to you?